PranavMarneni/SkillBridge/README.md

 ### **Implementation Plan**:

 1. **Job Postings Input**:
-   - Initially, users will submit job posting links (e.g., from LinkedIn or similar websites).
+   - Initially, users will submit job posting links (e.g., from Indeed or similar websites).
 These links will be processed in real-time using a web scraper (like BeautifulSoup) to extract job descriptions and relevant skill requirements.
    - For simplicity, we will **not build a full job database**, as it's not scalable or feasible for this application.
 Instead, we’ll focus on scraping and processing links to extract job descriptions dynamically.

 2. **Skills Extraction with LLM**: